tytydraco/yessleep/out/It_was_just_supposed_to_be_a_simple_interview.md

 “Otto Heinz had no brothers or family.“

 without warning—the bus stopped.
-No longer on the side of the road, She stood in front of it.
-Smiling.
+No longer on the side of the road,

-The doors opened .

 She stood in front of it.
 Smiling.